-The remove_list() Function
+The remove\list() Function

-The remove_list() function takes the list pointer as its argument.
-In the while loop all the elements of the list are successively removed until the list is empty and the list pointer has the value of NULL.
-Please note that the 4th, 5th and 6th lines of the function are very similar to the statements in the pop() function that was introduced in the lecture on the stack.
+The remove\list() function takes the address of the list pointer as its argument.
+In the while loop all the elements of the list are successively removed until the list is empty and the list pointer has the NULL value.
+Please note, that the 4th, 5th and 6th lines of the function are very similar to the statements in the pop() function that was introduced in the lecture on the stack.
 The elements of the list are destroyed starting from the first one and finishing with the last one.
-Please note the assignment in the 4th line.
-The parentheses on the right side of the operator are necessary to force the precedence of the operators - the dereference of the list pointer has to take the place before the next field of the element pointed by this pointer can be accessed.
+Please notice the assignment in the 4th line.
+The parentheses on the right side of the operator are necessary to force the correct precedence of the operators - the dereference of the list pointer has to take place before the next field of the element pointed by this pointer can be accessed.
 Without the parentheses the operators could be performed in the wrong order, which is signaled as an error by the compiler.